 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the College's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the College's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-ADAMSBROWN, LLC
+)rown, LLC dame

-Certified Public Accountants Great Bend, Kansas
+ADAMSBROWN, LLC Certified Public Accountants Great Bend, Kansas

-December 12, 2023
+December 10, 2024

 INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE